 Essentially, the chainsaw runs on the inside of a pair of jaws.
 Once you have a branch in the jaws, you press a button and the jaws close.

-It works to a height of twelve feet and cuts up to four-inch thick branches.
+It works to a height of twelve feet and cuts branches up to a thickness of four inches.
 It can be used with or without the pole.

 The chief advantage is safety.
 It is much harder to injure yourself with this kind of arrangement.
 If the Jawsaw falls on you, it would be unlikely to bring the blades into contact with your body.